GrahamDeprecated/CMS-CloudFlare/README.md

 [![Still Maintained](http://stillmaintained.com/GrahamCampbell/CMS-CloudFlare.png)](http://stillmaintained.com/GrahamCampbell/CMS-CloudFlare)

+## WARNING

+#### This package will depreciated soon.
+The final release will be V0.2 Alpha.
+It has been replaced by my [Laravel CloudFlare](https://github.com/GrahamCampbell/Laravel-CloudFlare) package.
+This package new package will be comparable with all Laravel applications and will include native support for Bootstrap CMS.
+Note that [CMS Core](https://github.com/GrahamCampbell/CMS-Core) will also be deprecated.

 ## What Is CMS CloudFlare?

 CMS CloudFlare is a [CMS Core](https://github.com/GrahamCampbell/CMS-Core) plugin that adds a CloudFlare admin module.